HOPE-D3C-github/MARS-questionnaire/README.md

       +  *codebook_summary*: add frequency counts, ranges, and means to variables in codebook where applicable

 ## Documentation
-  - **MARS REDCap ADO.qmd**: Analytical Dataset Orientation for the curated data:
+  - **MARS REDCap ADO.qmd**: Analytical Dataset Orientation for the curated data